-As a result of research like this, Waldinger and his colleagues suggested both premature ejaculation and delayed ejaculation are simply part of a normal human variation.
+As a result of research like this, Waldinger and his colleagues suggested both premature ejaculation and slow ejaculation are simply part of a normal human variation.

 All populations, they point out, include some men who come too soon, and some who always, or almost always, experience a massive delay in doing so, and some who simply cannot manage to reach orgasm at all.

-In other words, these guys are saying that lifelong delayed ejaculation is simply a normal variation found in the population as a whole.
+In other words, these guys are saying that lifelong DE is simply a normal variation found in the population as a whole.
 Hmm.

 Books to read about delayed ejaculation (click on the pictures below)